Daniel Winnik: Playing career

 Prior to the 2018–19 season, Winnik signed a PTO with the Boston Bruins.
-After attending training camp and remaining on the roster through the pre-season, Winnik was belatedly released from his PTO contract and signed abroad with Geneve-Servette HC of the Swiss National League on October 1, 2018.
+After attending training camp and remaining on the roster through the pre-season, Winnik was belatedly released from his PTO contract and signed abroad with Genève-Servette HC of the Swiss National League on October 1, 2018.
 On February 7, 2019, Winnik agreed to an early two-year contract extension worth CHF 1.4 million with Geneva, through the 2020–21 season.
 On April 6, 2021, Winnik agreed to an early one-year contract extension with Servette through the 2021–22 season.
 The contract also includes an option for the 2022–23 season.
-On February 8, 2022, Winnik agreed to an early two-year contract extension with Servette through the 2023/24 season.
+On February 8, 2022, Winnik agreed to an early two-year contract extension with Servette through the 2023–24 season.

+On June 27, 2024, Winnik announced his retirement via tweet following 19 professional seasons.

 International play

 In January 2022, Winnik was selected to play for Team Canada at the 2022 Winter Olympics.